'Remarkable' Winter Park Balcony House Placed On This Year's Colorado Endangered Places List

 DENVER (CBS4) – CBS4’s very own Dave Aguilera recently announced the 2021 list of Colorado’s Most Endangered Places.
 Colorado Preservation Inc. creates the list every year to bring awareness to threatened historic buildings, landmarks, and archaeological sites.

-On the list this year are Colorado’s historic bridges, the Lafayette Head Home and Ute Indian Agency in Conejos, and the Winter Park Balcony House in Grand County.RELATED: Happy 13th Birthday, 'Blucifer'!
+On the list this year are Colorado’s historic bridges, the Lafayette Head Home and Ute Indian Agency in Conejos, and the Winter Park Balcony House in Grand County.RELATED: Reality TV Star 'Blown Away' By Murder-For-Hire Arrest of Lawyer Jennifer Emmi

 Dana Crawford is known as Denver’s preservation matron and nominated the Balcony House to the Most Endangered Places List.
 The Balcony House is Winter Park’s original base ski lodge and is threatened to be replaced by condos.